 It’s Deja vu all over again.
 During a time when most automakers counted on gas-powered cars to remain the one-and-only means of transportation, Honda and Toyota saw it fit to shake things up, each releasing a hybrid car that critics often mocked as vapourware.
 Honda’s hybrid, the Insight, proved them correct, but the Toyota Prius would go on to single-handily start a revolution, dominating the newly-established segment and fending off all new competitors without issue.

 Today, “Prius” is synonymous with hybrids, and that is likely what Toyota is hoping to achieve with the Mirai fuel cell vehicle, which may be part of a broader company initiative to develop a fuel cell ecosystem in an industry increasingly entrenching itself in the battery electric camp.
 Honda is gunning for the same with its Clarity FCEV, as is Korea’s Hyundai with a number of products.
-However, most other automakers have while a few like General Motors and Ford are dabbling.
+However, most other automakers have ruled out the technology while a few like General Motors and Ford are dabbling.

 Similar Results, Different Processes

-(BEV) are powered by one or more electric motors that source their energy from electricity stored in a battery pack, which are recharged using grid electricity either from a wall socket or a dedicated charging unit.
+Battery electric vehicles (BEV) are powered by one or more electric motors that source their energy from electricity stored in a battery pack, which are recharged using grid electricity either from a wall socket or a dedicated charging unit.
 Since they don’t run on gasoline or diesel and are powered by electricity, the popular belief is that they emit zero pollutants.

 Owners must consider the hefty cost of potentially replacing the batteries of such vehicles, be it as a result of battery degradation or damage.
-Costs could be as much as US$6,000 for a mid-rage BEV like the Nissan Leaf and for a long-range BEV like the Chevrolet Bolt.
+Costs could be as much as US$6,000 for a mid-rage BEV like the Nissan Leaf and over US$15,000 for a long-range BEV like the Chevrolet Bolt.

 Fuel cell vehicles, on the other hand, use hydrogen gas to power their electric motor(s), combining hydrogen and oxygen to produce electricity and emitting nothing more than water and heat.
 Since they are powered entirely by electricity, fuel cell vehicles are considered electric vehicles; however, unlike battery-powered EVs, their range and refueling processes are similar to conventional cars.

 BEVs and especially FCEVs command a hefty price premium over gasoline- and diesel-diesel-powered car because of their very low penetration and the rarity and higher cost of their constituent materials, such as cobalt and platinum.
-The Toyota Mirai, for instance, has a of approximately $58,000 in America before government incentives, while the most affordable long-range BEVs sticker at around US$35,000.
+The Toyota Mirai, for instance, has a starting price of approximately $58,000 in America before government incentives, while the most affordable long-range BEVs sticker at around US$35,000.

 Electric cars offer a limited driving range, so there is also the issue of range anxiety.
 Not everyone can recharge at home and charging stations remain sparse, issues that are notably more pronounced when talking FCEVs.